MonkWarrior08/Research-Assistant-for-Genes-and-Supplements/README.md

 ## 🔒 Privacy & Ethics

 This tool is designed for educational and informational purposes only.
 It should not be used to replace professional medical advice.
 Always consult with healthcare providers before making health decisions based on genetic information or supplement use.

+The application does not store your genetic information or search queries beyond your current session.

 ## 🤝 Contributing